Paddler's Paradise on the Oxtongue River - Dwight

 A True Algonquin Cabin Experience

 Very private location surrounded by crown land with a small, cozy, clean and fully equipped older cabin with 2 bedrooms and sleeping accommodations for 4 people.
 Kitchen with 4 burner stove & oven, fridge with freezer, microwave, toaster, blender, popcorn maker, electric wok, coffee maker, dining area with table and seating for 4, living room with couch, 2 chairs and coffee table, 3 piece bathroom with shower and 2 bedrooms with double beds are included.
 Rental comes with 2 canoes, 2 kayaks, 4 adult life jackets and paddles.
 Canoe the Oxtongue River to the largest falls in the area, Ragged Falls or explore Oxtongue Lake which is a five minute paddle away.
 10 km from the west gate of Algonquin Park.
 Lots of hiking trails close by.
 Twenty minute walk to trails in Ragged Falls Provincial Park.
 Five minute drive to Algonquin Highlands Beetle Lake trail head.
-Screened porch with chairs and table for comfortable outdoor dining, picnic table, outdoor fire pit, wood burning stove inside with glass door, BBQ, small TV with DVD/VCR and a selection of movies, stereo, lots of books and board games and more.
+Screened porch with chairs and table for comfortable outdoor dining, picnic table, outdoor fire pit, wood burning stove inside with glass door, BBQ, small TV with DVD/VCR and stereo with Bluetooth connectivity.
 There is a floating swim raft with a ladder for swimming.
 The river is great for swimming although the drop off is quick and the bottom is somewhat rocky / muddy (hence the raft) and not suitable for small children.

 Bedroom / Bathroom Description